 1 serving of popcorn is about 3 cups.
 Popcorn is a great snack!
 Delicious, full of fiber and totally customizable.
 One standard microwaveable bag of popcorn has about 6 cups of popcorn, which is about 2 servings.
 So, if you decide to share that with a friend while watching Netflix at home on the couch, you are both consuming 1 serving of popcorn.
 But what about at the movie theater?

 Ordering a small bag of popcorn may seem like the logical choice, but did you know that on small bag of popcorn is about 11 cups of popcorn?
 That is almost 3 servings!
 And the giant tub of popcorn that they sell as part of those combo meals?
 You are looking at about 20 cups of popcorn!
 So, almost 7 servings.
 The environment you are in and the distractions around you can take you away from being able to listen to your body’s fullness signals, causing you to eat more, and potentially finishing multiple servings of popcorn.

-How to minimize distractions at your next meal:
+How to minimize distractions at your next meal and be more mindful: